Updated: April 21

-“I see either seat Abdoullah and Mya or to have another election,” said Quian.
+"I see either seat Abdoullah and Mya or to have another election," said Quian on the Zoom.

 Members of the EC expressed concerns with whether there would be enough time remaining in the semester for a special election, which would place the responsibility of declaring a President and Vice President-Elect on the student body.